twilio/programmable-asset-tracker/README.md

 - or using `--use-directives <path_to_json_file>` option, where the json file contains the variables with the values.

 Variables:
 - `ERASE_MEMORY` - Enable (`1`) / disable (`0`) erasing persistent memory used by the application, once after the new application build is deployed.
 Optional.
 Default: **disabled**.
-It can be used, for example, to delete the application configuration previously saved in the flash. **Note:** Currently, only SPI flash of the Imp-Device is erased by this feature.
+It can be used, for example, to delete the application configuration previously saved in the flash. **Note:** Only SPI flash of the Imp-Device is erased by this feature.
 - `LOGGER_LEVEL` - Set logging level ("ERROR", "INFO", "DEBUG") on Imp-Agent/Device which works after the application restart till the application configuration is applied.
 Optional.
 Default: **"INFO"**.
 Note, when the application configuration is applied, the logging level is set according to the configuration.
 The logging level can be changed in runtime by updating the configuration.
 - `UART_LOGGING` - Enable (`1`) / disable (`0`) [UART logging](#uart-logging) on Imp-Device.
 Optional.
 Default: **enabled**
 - `LED_INDICATION` - Enable (`1`) / disable (`0`) [LED indication](#led-indication) of events.
 Optional.
 Default: **enabled**